Moving Your Toddler from Crib to Bed

 Put safety gates at the top and bottom of stairs.

-And, of course, keep anything that might be dangerous out of reach at night, as well as during the day.
+Keep anything that might be dangerous out of reach.
 Think about medicines, makeup or cosmetics, cleaning products, small items that may be swallowed, and sharp kitchen items or tools.